-What is Mara™?
+What is Mara?

-How Does Mara Work?
+How does Mara work?

-Mara uses natural water vapor to gently eliminate the lining of the uterus, which is the source of heavy menstrual bleeding in women who have not reached menopause.
-When eliminated, it can no longer re-grow to cause heavy monthly bleeding.
+- Mara uses natural water vapor to gently treat the lining of the uterus, which is the source of heavy menstrual bleeding in women who have not reached menopause.
+When treated, it can no longer regrow to cause heavy monthly bleeding.

-The water vapor treatment takes 2 minutes, as part of a 4-minute total procedure.
+- The water vapor treatment takes 2 minutes, as part of a 4-minute total procedure.

 The Mara Water Vapor Ablation System is indicated to ablate the endometrial lining of the uterus in premenopausal women with menorrhagia due to benign causes for whom childbearing is complete.